polyphony-chat/docs/docs/Protocol Specifications/core.md

         The example below is simplified for the sake of clarity.
-In a real-world scenario, Alice and the Chat server would perform the foreign server authentication procedure described in [section 4.1.1](#411-authenticating-on-a-foreign-server) before Alice can send a message to Bob.
+In a real-world scenario, Alice and the Chat server would perform the foreign server authentication procedure described in [section 4.1.1](#411-authenticating-on-a-foreign-server) before Alice can send a chat message to Bob.
 The example also uses a simplified example of how polyproto-chat works.

     Alice and Bob want to communicate with each other.
 Both Alice and Bob are registered on servers which host the polyproto-chat service.
 However, Alice and Bob are not registered on the same server, and they do not share any chat rooms.
 Alice types in Bob's federation ID into her chat client.
 The client then queries Bob's home server to find out, which server Bob is using for the polyproto-chat service.
-Alice's client can then send the message to Bob's server, which will forward the message to Bob.
+Alice's client can then send the chat message to Bob's server, which will forward the chat message to Bob.

     ```mermaid
     sequenceDiagram